-What is the Perinatal Mortality Review?
+What is the Perinatal Mortality Review committee?

 The Perinatal Mortality Review committee’s vision is to eliminate preventable infant and maternal deaths in Utah.